touho/grocery/README.md

 ## Using the service

 When it's running, open a browser instance at http://localhost:8080 or wherever you mounted it.

 To use it, press the connect button and allow microphone access.
 After allowing it, you can push the green button and speak a product query in the microphone.
 Keep the button pressed down while speaking.

 You should see the results being displayed in the screen _as you speak_!

+Note that the default language for the service is `en`.
+If your application id serves some another language, e.g. `fi`, you should change it accordingly by redefining the variable `languageCode` in `www/sg.js` code.

 ## API overview for a push-to-talk application: